RandyGaul/cute_framework/README.md

 # Emscripten Builds

 Make sure [emscripten is installed](https://emscripten.org/docs/getting_started/downloads.html) on your machine.
 If on Windows go ahead and run the `emscripten.cmd` file.
 This will build libcute.a.
+Though if you're using something Ninja the commands will be slightly different, as you'll need to consult [emscripten docs](https://emscripten.org/docs/compiling/Building-Projects.html#integrating-with-a-build-system).

 Additionally you can add something like the following to your cmake build script for your own project.